peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 ![Multiline editing][multiline-json].

 > "What just happened?
 Did you just edit 1.700 lines simultaneously in a 40.000+ lines big json file?"

 Well, 1.765 to be exact, but yes I did.
 But it's not that big of a deal in Sublime land.
-And this is just barely touching the surface, the thing with Sublime is, it is way more powerful then you'd imagine it to be, they just kind of hid it away a bit.
+And this is just barely touching the surface.
+The thing with Sublime is, it is way more powerful then you would imagine it to be, they just kind of hid it away a bit.

 ### Time to begin